 Contingency tables (also called crosstabs) are useful as a rudimentary tool to analyze the relationship between two variables.
 In a contingency table, one variable is presented in the columns and the other in the rows.
 By looking at the distribution of one variable across categories of the other, we are able to gain preliminary insight into the association among variables.
 It is fairly easy to cross-tabulate variables using Microsoft Excel.

 Note: Data must already have been input into Microsoft Excel and be properly coded in order to create a contingency table.
-For assistance with this process, please refer to the hub: Analyzing Survey Data in Microsoft Excel: Coding, Inputting Data, and Creating Frequency Distributions
+For assistance with this process, please refer to the article Analyzing Survey Data in Microsoft Excel: Coding, Inputting Data, and Creating Frequency Distributions.

 You have now created a contingency table (Pivot Table) displaying percentages in Excel.
 Certain features of this table may be modified, such as row and column headers.
 If values are presented in numerical form, it may be more useful to describe them in words in your table.
 You can edit various aspects of the table by clicking on cells and replacing the default text with your desired text.
 The default version of the contingency table is presented below on the left and the cleaned-up version of it is presented on the right.

-For more information on creating contingency tables (crosstabls) in Microsoft Excel using the PivotTable feature, check out the video on the right.
+For more information on creating contingency tables (crosstables) in Microsoft Excel using the PivotTable feature, check out the video above.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.